hexbatch/apple-core/core-docs/step-3-remotes/remote-overview.md

 Remotes can get notifications for the failure or the success of the api they are used.
 This can be a different uri for either

+# meta
+remotes can have information that does not affect their behavior